mattppal/blog/src/content/blog/what-is-delta.md

 > A key benefit of open table formats, such as Apache Iceberg, is the ability to use multiple compute engines over a single copy of the data.
 What enables multiple, concurrent writers to run ACID transactions is a catalog.
 A catalog tracks tables and abstracts physical file paths in queries, making it easier to interact with tables.
 A catalog serves as an option to ensure all readers have the same view, and to make it cleaner to manage the underlying files.

 That's a great description!
+So the catalog "orchestrates" the transaction logging and functionality of individual Delta/Iceberg/Hudi tables across organizations with concurrent reads/writes.

 If you thought, "Huh, I wonder if Databricks has a competing service," you'd be [💯 percent correct.](https://www.databricks.com/product/unity-catalog) Unity Catalog is a _much_ more complex topic, so we'll save that discussion for another post, but you can [read more here](https://docs.databricks.com/data-governance/unity-catalog/index.html).

 While I'm largely [against the Databricks/Snowflake beef](/posts/data-ai-23-rated/#-beef-with-snowflake), it's awesome to see competition producing something _good_ for the community— interoperability is undoubtedly a win.
 Improving performance _across_ formats benefits everyone.
 I applaud them on their decision and work— I think it's insanely cool.